IBM-Bluemix-Docs/mass-data-migration/getting-started.md

 ## Before you begin
 {: #get-started-prereqs}

-Before you order a {{site.data.keyword.mdms_short}} device, keep in mind the following prerequisites:
+Before you order a {{site.data.keyword.mdms_short}} device:

+- Plan your migration strategy by reviewing the [list of supported regions and cloud storage destinations](/docs/services/mass-data-migration?topic=mass-data-migration-regions).
 - Ensure that you have a provisioned instance of [{{site.data.keyword.cos_full}}](https://{DomainName}/catalog/services/cloud-object-storage){: external} for your {{site.data.keyword.cloud_notm}} account.
 - Understand your network connection types and speeds.
 - Gather your network settings, such as IP addresses and other routing details, for connecting the device to your source server.